top of page

 About this site...

 I am an art teacher living and working in Dorset.
-I have taught for the Adult Education Service and the University of Bath, plus some supply teaching in my local schools but now I run all my classes and courses privately.
-This site is intended as an addition to my teaching, primarily for any student who in the week misses a class and wants to catch up.
+I have taught for the Adult Education Service and the University of Bath, plus some supply teaching in my local schools but now I run my courses privately.
+This site is intended as an addition to my teaching, primarily now to showcase the Sunday workshops I run.

-The lessons are also available for any one anywhere who would like some ideas on what to teach, what to learn or is just interested in seeing what we do.
+All lessons are also available for any one anywhere who would like some ideas on what to teach, what to learn or is just interested in seeing what we do.

 I'm afraid I won't be able to answer emails asking for comments on anyone's work (other than for currently enrolled students).